About Medical Education at Mount Sinai

 Our unique ability to combine the most progressive, technologically advanced, scientifically-based education with greater societal needs is what distinguishes us from most other academic medical centers across the nation and around the globe.
 Our visionary leaders, esteemed clinical and research faculty and exceptional trainees, uphold this tradition and mission throughout their careers.

-At Mount Sinai, students are strongly encouraged to pursue their passions and advocate for their community and the acceleration of scientific breakthroughs, from the bench to the bedside.
+At Icahn School of Medicine, students are strongly encouraged to pursue their passions and advocate for their community and the acceleration of scientific breakthroughs, from the bench to the bedside.
 Our unwavering goal is to train the next generation of pioneering physicians and scientists, who will become activists and lifelong learners of medicine, serving science and society.